hashicorp-sa/demo-tfe-agent-scale-test-demo-code/README.md

 6. For example on macOS, you can run the script like this: `pwsh ./KickRuns.ps1 -count 1600 -workspaceNamePrefix "test-agents-" -terraformUrl "https://mydemotfe.com" -terraformToken "<token>" -organizationName "my-organization"`

 The runs will now kick off and you can observe them in the Terraform Enterprise UI.
 You can optionally run the `Stats.ps1` script to see how many runs are in progress via the Terraform Enterprise API.

+### Bash

+1. Clone the repository locally.
+2. Have your instance of Terraform Enterprise spun up and ready for use.
+2. Run the code in the (sister repository)[https://github.com/HashiCorp-CSA/demo-tfe-scale-test-setup] to generate the agents in AWS ECS and the workspaces and agent pools in Terraform Enterprise.
+3. Generate a user or team token in Terraform Enterprise and store it in a file called `temptoken.txt` in the root of the repository or save it to pass as a command line argument.
+4. Ensure you have `jq` installed and any other dependencies the script requires.
+5. Run the bash script called `KickRuns.sh` passing in the relevant parameters for your setup.
+The most important being:
+    1. `c`: The number of workspaces to run.
+    3. `w`: The prefix of your workspaces.
+    4. `u`: The URL of your instance of Terraform Enterprise.
+    5. `t`: The token for Terraform Enterprise (unless using `temptoken.txt`).
+    6. `o`: The name of your organization in Terraform Enterprise.
+6. For example you can run the script like this: `./KickRuns.sh -c 1600 -w "test-agents-" -u "https://mydemotfe.com" -t "<token>" -o "my-organization"`

 ## Contributing